- Go directly to the International Student and Scholar Services Office (ISSS)

 - In-state tuition rate: $471 per credit.

 - Students exclusively enrolled in fully online programs: $471 per credit for NYS residents and $565 per credit for non-residents.

-- Please visit the Office of Student Accounts for more information on cost of attendance.
+- Please visit the Office of Student Accounts for more information on cost of attendance, inclusive of student fees.

 The School of Public Health offers several scholarships to incoming students who demonstrate merit and meet eligibility criteria.
-Students who wish to be considered for one of these awards must submit a complete application for entry into the School of Public Health by the priority application deadline or stated deadline associated with the scholarship, whichever is earlier.
+Students who wish to be considered for one of these awards must submit a complete application for entry into the School of Public Health by January 15.

 David Axelrod Fellowship: